 Regularly checking if the stove is turned off before leaving home or pressing the car alarm button two or three times just to make sure it is turned on are some of the behaviours most people may display as part of everyday life.
-People with OCD, however, experience these types of behaviours and associated obsessive thoughts persistently and frequently.
+People with Obsessive Compulsive Disorder, however, experience these types of behaviours and associated obsessive thoughts persistently and frequently.
 As a result, their day to day functioning is impaired and significant distress is caused.

 Until recently, OCD was classified as an anxiety disorder due to the large role that anxious thoughts, feelings and behaviours can play.
 With growing research, OCD now stands alone as a diagnosis and related disorders such as hoarding and trichotillomania (hair pulling) are becoming increasingly recognised.
 OCD is characterised by obsessive thoughts such as contamination (germs), harm to self or others, symmetry, religion or sexual themes as well as compulsions such as excessive hand washing, checking, counting or praying.
 In OCD one or both of these will be present and will manifest in a cycle of symptoms.
 For example, thoughts about the house burning down (obsession) leads to anxiety which may be relieved by checking the stove repeatedly (compulsion).
 While completing a compulsion can lead some individuals to experience relief, this feeds into the unhelpful thinking pattern around the likelihood of the house burning down and thus increases the likelihood that the compulsion will be completed again and again.
 These thoughts and behaviours usually need to take up at least one hour per day before a diagnosis will be made.